Kahler-Einstein metrics with edge singularities: Linear analysis

+To gain a sense of where we are headed, recall that on a closed smooth manifold $M$, the $L^2$ Friedrichs domain of the Laplacian is equal to the Sobolev space $W^{2,2}(M)$.
+This follows from the basic elliptic estimates, of course, but is also a consequence of the boundedness on $L^2$ of the Riesz potential operator $\nabla^2 \circ \Delta^{-1}$.
+The corresponding Schwartz kernels are pseudodifferential operators of order $0$ and we can appeal to the general boundedness properties of this class of operators.
+Pseudodifferential theory has its origins in attempts to answer questions of this type.

-If $u$ is an arbitrary function in $\Dom_s^{0,\gamma}(L)$, then it is {\it not} true that every second derivative which appears in the operator $L$ applied to $u$ lands in $\calC^{0,\gamma}_s$.
+We follow a similar route here.
+The Green operator $G$ represents $\Delta^{-1}$, and the problem becomes one of determining which second derivatives applied to $G$ yield `Riesz potential' operators which are bounded on $\calC^{0,\gamma}_s$.
+As we now describe, if $u \in \Dom_s^{0,\gamma}(L)$, then {\it not} every second derivative term appearing in the operator $L$, written as a real operator, applied to $u$ lands in $\calC^{0,\gamma}_s$.
 Donaldson's simple yet crucial observation \cite{D} is that this is not necessary!
-As described in \S 2, the \MA operator only involves the particular combinations of second derivatives of the form $g^{i\jbar}u_{i\jbar}$ (no summation), or equivalently, using the notation introduced there, the expressions $P_{ij} u$.
-Fortuitously, these operators characterize the H\"older--Friedrichs domain.
+As described in \S 2, the \MA operator decomposes into the sum of the individual $(1,1)$-type terms $g^{i\jbar}u_{i\jbar}$, each of which involve particular combinations of real second derivatives which in the notation of \S 2 are the expressions $P_{i\jbar} u$.
+The next proposition shows that these simple `monomial' operators characterize $\Dw$ in the sense that they provide an equivalent norm on $\Dw(L)$, for each fixed operator $L$ associated to an edge metric, see also Corollary~\ref{equivdomains} below.